hackgvl/OpenData/README.md

 ## How
 We aim to provide a RESTful API infrastructure that allows CRUD requests.

-We intend to pull in meetup events for each community via whatever source available: iCal, Meetup.com API, Facebook, Eventbrite, Rich Snippets (Microdata, Microformats, RDFa), or even website scraping.

-All by READ and trusted friends can POST, PUT, and DELETE.

-The API may be maintaine in Drupa, but the intention is not to be language specific, hence the API.
+The REST API itself may be maintained in a tool like Drupal, but the intention is to be language agnostic about how we get the data and how we serve it out.
+Hence, we use REST as an abstraction layer.

+## Provider Robots
+Folks involved in Code for Greenville may write some of the "robots", but we don't need to own those tools, they just need to be stable and trusted.

-For example a "robot" to scrape iCal events could be written in C# with it fedding new event data into the API.
+For example a "robot" to scrape iCal events could be written in C# with it feeding new event data into the API.
+The Meetup.com events coming from a Python tool.
+The Facebook tool

-Then, a Rails tool could consume said data to render a calendar of open-source meetups, or all meetups, or all organizations, or whatever.
+With different communities posting their event data in all sorts of ways, we'll need robots for a variety of purposes. iCal, Meetup.com API, Facebook, Eventbrite, Rich Snippets (Microdata, Microformats, RDFa), or even website scraping.

 ## On Building Tools

+Everyone may read (GET) and trusted friends can change (POST, PUT, and DELETE).

-The intention is not to build all the tools.
+The intention is not to build all the consuming tools or robots.
 Rather, the REST API will be available for other tools to consume (GET) and to update (POST, PUT, DELETE).

+## Examples
 An example "consumer" tool/idea is to have a website to list tech community sponsorship needs (beer, food, coffee, space) and connect them with sponsors who are looking to offer such things.

+A Rails tool could consume said data to render a calendar of open-source meetups, or all meetups, or all organizations, or whatever.